-- Add the shoyu, (soy sauce), water, brown sugar, ginger, garlic, oyster sauce and mirin to the crock pot or instapot, stir to combine.
+- Add the shoyu (soy sauce), water, brown sugar, ginger, garlic, oyster sauce, and mirin to the crockpot or instant pot, stir to combine.
 Turn on the cooker to begin heating the sauce.

 - Trim excess fat off of chicken and place in cooker.

 - Set slow cooker to high for 4 hours or low for 8 hours.
-For a instapot, use the slow cook setting and cook on the high heat setting, for at least 8 hours.
-If the chicken is not completely covered with the sauce, turn the chicken a few times during the cooking process, so it cooks evenly, and soaks up the flavorful sauce.
+For an Instant Pot, use the slow cook setting and cook on the high heat setting for at least 8 hours.
+If the chicken is not completely covered with the sauce, turn the chicken a few times during the cooking process so it cooks evenly and soaks up the flavorful sauce.